-9. Course Environment
+10. Course Environment

 One goal of this course is to give you a non-academic experience.
 Hence, we will run this course as business-like as possible.
 We will view each team as a small company attempting to deliver a product to a client.
 We will assign students to teams so as to best distribute the variety of skills and experiences.
-We will serve as each company's board of directors.

-10. Team Dynamics
+11. Team Dynamics

-One goal of this course it so give you a significant experience working on a team.
+One goal of this course is to give you a significant experience working on a team.
 You may be working with people whom you did not know and whose experiences and abilities may be very different from yours.
 The challenge is to take your disparate group of individuals and form a real team.
 Each team may organize itself as it sees fit; we will offer advice and counsel.